aloisdg/aloisdg-blog/posts/from-json-to-md-with-gha.md

   - markdown
 ---

-# Generate a Markdown Table from a JSON with  a GitHub Action

 - In your Markdown, say `README.md`, add the following comment to indicate where the generation should be: